Alessandro-Dodon/pyvar/llm/README.md

 # pyvar LLM Module

 This folder contains optional tools for integrating **local large language models (LLMs)** with the pyvar package.
+These tools are not included in the main Python package to keep the installation lightweight.
+However, integrating pyvar with LLM-based applications is straightforward.

 ---